opendihu/optimization/README.md

-# Bayesian Optimizaiton for a cuboid muscle model
+# Bayesian Optimization for a cuboid muscle model

 ## Setup
 - A dummy cuboid muscle geometry.